ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `:3` (21:10 May 27): Used square-root curving to make the SpectroStegHide look SO GOOOD!

-`owo` (19:31 May 28): Changed AIFF and WAV code to work without using the original file
+`owo` (21:31 May 28): Changed AIFF and WAV code to work without using the original file

+`owo` (21:43 May 28): Removed unnecessary files from AIFF and WAV steg